OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 <figure><img src='Images/TabMenu.png'><figcaption>Figure 2.
 Browser Tab Menu</figcaption></figure>

 Tapping the Settings button in the application bar menu, displays the Settings screen.
+(See Figure 3.)

+> **NOTE:** All settings are exportable, as are web application profiles.
+You explore how to export the browser's configuration, and even host the exported configuration on a server, to deliver browser settings to multiple devices.

-The Settings screen (See Figure 3.) offers various settings, and is divided into four sections:
+The Settings screen  offers various settings, and is divided into four sections:
 * General Settings
 * Security Settings
 * Appearance Settings